 High tech dam safety

-The Höjtärn tailings pond is equipped with a high-tech surveillance system, which uses fibre optic sensors within and around the dam and ponds to monitor dam safety in real-time.
+The Hötjärn tailings dam is equipped with a high-tech surveillance system, which uses fibre optic sensors within and around the dam and ponds to monitor dam safety in real-time.

-The system was installed in the spring 2014 and allows staff in the concentrator control room to analyse various real-time measurements, including within and around the dam.
-This access to real-time information enables teams to respond quickly with the appropriate action in the event of issues that may result in excessive seepage or even compromise dam safety.
+The system, which has been in operation since spring 2014, allows staff in the mill control room to monitor and analyze various real-time measurements, within and around the dam.
+This access to real-time information enables teams to react quickly with the appropriate response in the event of issues that may result in excessive seepage or even compromise dam safety.

 Enhanced dam safety

-"When seepage in the dam exceeds limits an automatic alert is sent directly to the concentrator, which considerably enhances safety and our ability to respond appropriately.
-In addition, the system allows us to identify weaknesses that cannot be seen in a visual inspection of the dams," says Furberg.
+“When leakage in the dam exceeds limit values, a warning is sent automatically to the mill, which significantly improves safety and our ability to react accordingly.
+In addition, the system can help us identify weaknesses that cannot be detected during an ocular inspection of the dams.

 High tech solutions

-The ponds are equipped with 16 depth gauges that are also measured online, and act as an early warning system against significant leakages or dam failure.
-Eight wells that collect leakage from the dams before it is treated have also been equipped with online sensors and CCTV cameras to closely monitor the status of the wells.
+The ponds are equipped with 16 depth gauges that are also measured online, and act as an early warning system against significant pressure on the dam.
+Eight wells that collect leakage from the dams before it is treated have also been equipped with online sensors and CCTV cameras to closely monitor the status of the wells and water quality.

-Five dome cameras have been installed around the ponds that are programmed to automatically perform panoramic sweeps to monitor the ponds.
+Five dome cameras have been installed around the dams that are programmed to automatically perform panoramic sweeps to monitor the ponds.
 Staff in the control room can take over the camera controls to investigate a particular area and teams are sent to carry out a site inspection if necessary.
-Daily physical patrols are also carried out.
+Daily physical patrol rounds are also carried out.

-Staff in the concentrator control room can analyse the data from the system with built-in tools, for example by viewing data as trend curves to help identify any anomalies.
+Staff in the mill control room can analyze the data from the system with built-in tools, for example by viewing data as trend curves to help identify any anomalies.